St. Julie Billiart

 5 Interesting Facts About St. Julie Billiart

-healing took place. - In her lifetime, Julie founded 15 convents in France and Belgium and
+2. In her lifetime, Julie founded 15 convents in France and Belgium.

 made one hundred and twenty journeys in keeping correspondences

-never once in 22 years of her affliction with paralysis did she
+Never once in the 22 years of her affliction with paralysis did she

 Bachelor’s degree to women in the US?
 Yes, you’re right.
 Notre